 There are usually three elements to consider around plagiarism:

-Our Copyright for BGU Students LibGuide covers some of the main points about copyright as you research, write and present information as part of your studies at BGU.
-To view the University's Code of Practice on Copyright click here.
+Our Copyright for BGU Student LibGuide covers some of the main points about copyright as you research, write and present information as part of your studies at BGU.
+You can also read the University's Code of Practice on Copyright (link opens a pdf document).

 The University's Learning Development department (based in CELT) provides help and advice on referencing and citation.
 There is also written guidance on Blackboard under Library and then Handbook for Written Coursework.